Great0ne/MGS1-PC-Randomizer/README.md

   The Bomb is received with a timer randomized from 3 to 10 seconds.

   The ID Card is received with it's level randomized from 1 to 7, but will be reset to expected value while progressing the story.

-- Textbox,
+# Updates v1.1
-  I tried to use the ingame text to display the new item instead of the old, it was working until boss fights where the game crash, sadly too much code on the update so I added a textbox which you can move around that will display new items, not a fan of adding visual elements but it is better than checking your inventory every time.
+- The launcher offers possibility to set custom name (7 char max), setting min/max pick up weapons, max pick up bullets (Socom/Famas) and deactivate respawns during boss fights, along other fixes.

 # Issues
 - Balancing,
   there is a 1 out of 2 chances to get item or weapon, which could cause a lack of items with bad luck.